 Contributions are money, goods or services given to a political party, candidate or constituency association.
 The contribution must be given to support the election of a candidate to the Legislative Assembly of Ontario.

 You are eligible to make a contribution if you are a resident of Ontario.
 Anonymous contributions are not allowed.

 Please refer to the following payment guidelines when making your contribution:

-1. After you make a contribution, a political entity must give you a tax receipt.
+After you make a contribution, a political entity must give you a tax receipt.

-2. Tax receipts issued for goods and services:
+Tax receipts issued for goods and services:

-- These count towards your contribution limit.
+- count towards your contribution limit; and

-- These are not provided if you volunteer.
+- are not provided if you volunteer.
 However, if as a volunteer you provide out-of-pocket expenses such as food, gas and other materials, you can be reimbursed for those expenses with tax receipts.